-So, pack a lunch, grab the kids, jump in the family car, minivan, SUV, truck, camper, or motorcycle, and take a few days to visit these sites.
+So, pack a lunch, grab the kids, jump in the family car, minivan, SUV, truck, camper, or motorcycle, and take a few weekends to visit these sites.

-It is my sincere hope that you enjoy your rides.
+It is my hope that you enjoy your rides.

 Robert C. Daniels

 Site 1.
-Fort Armstrong; recreation of one of the forts corner towers and a memorial – Rock Island, Illinois
+Fort Armstrong – Rock Island, Illinois